fp7mplane/protocol-ri/doc/protocol-spec.md

 Since HTTPS is not a bidirectional protocol (i.e., clients send requests, while servers send responses), while mPlane envisions a bidirectional message channel, it is necessary to specify mappings between this bidirectional message channel and the sequence of HTTPS requests and responses for each deployment scenario.
 These mappings are given in the Workflows section below.
 Note that in a given mPlane domain, any or all of these mappings may be used simultaneously.

 When sending mPlane messages over HTTPS, the Content-Type of the message indicates the message representation.
 The MIME Content-Type for mPlane messages using JSON representation over HTTPS is `application/x-mplane+json`.
-When sending exception notifications in HTTP response bodies, the response should contain an appropriate 400 (Client Error) or 500 (Server Error) response code.
+When sending exceptions in HTTP response bodies, the response should contain an appropriate 400 (Client Error) or 500 (Server Error) response code.
 When sending indirections, the response should contain an appropriate 300 (Redirection) response code.
 Otherwise, the response should contain response code 200 OK.

 ## mPlane over SSH